techieguy007/db-api/README.md

-a simple rest api using nodejs and express sakila database is used for this project
+create a simple rest api for your mysql database using nodejs and express sakila database is used for this project demo

 to run this project
 1. clone this repo